 You have to be able to have some level of galley humor in all of that.
 I think we’ve built a really fun atmosphere at Team Rubicon that encourages people to understand the enormity of the issues that we are facing and the vision we have for tackling it.
 But, at the end of the day, we also ensure that we know when to unplug, we know how to have fun, and ultimately that’s not just fun for fun’s sake, we believe that that has a direct impact back on our ability to have impact in the mission.”

 Want to gain more insights from top nonprofit leaders?
-Attend the Collaborative to meet with industry peers and learn how to succeed in your role.
+Attend the Collaborative, Classy’s three-day industry event, to meet with industry peers and learn how you can succeed in your role.